Use Ecwid to connect a high-risk Authorize.Net account to Wix, Weebly, or Squarespace

 - Enter your Authorize.Net info: API login ID, transaction key, and signature key.

 - Choose your preferred transaction type (either 1) Authorize only, for settling transactions within your merchant account, or 2) Authorize and Capture, which submits the transaction for settlement automatically).
 (Ask your payment processing support for assistance with this question.)

 - Enter your account details and click “save.”

 There are more aspects to this, and it’s important to enter the information correctly in order to set everything up properly.

-You can get more information on how to test, troubleshoot, and more here.
+You can get more information on how to test and troubleshoot Authorize.Net with Ecwid on the Ecwid Authorize.Net support page.
 However, you don’t have to set it all up yourself.
-At Tasker Payment Gateways, we’re more than happy to help.
+At Tasker Payment Gateways LLC, we’re more than happy to help.
 Simply get in touch with us here for some free advice and assistance.

-If you are planning on using Ecwid in a market labeled as high-risk by the financial industry you will need a payment gateway and a high-risk payment processor.
-We can recommend a merchant account for you, and help you set up your payment gateway.
+If you plan to use Ecwid in a market labeled as high-risk by the financial industry, you will need a payment gateway and a high-risk payment processor.
+We can recommend a merchant account for you and help you set up your payment gateway.
 Contact us anytime for some friendly advice.